 In addition to his sons, Jack is survived by his sister, Ann Marie Malloy; seven grandchildren, Ian, Jack, Grace, Kevin, Annie, Max and Ryan; and brothers and sisters-in-law; and numerous nieces and nephews and their children.

 Jack was preceded in death by his parents; and the love of his life, Alice; and his brother, James A. Holmes Jr.; and another brother, Francis, who died in infancy.

 The funeral will be on Tuesday at 10 a.m. at Our Lady of the Snows Parish with a Mass of Christian Burial to be celebrated by Monsignor Joseph G. Quinn, pastor.
 Interment to follow at Mother of Sorrow Cemetery, Finch Hill.

-To send flowers to Dr. John J. F. Holmes' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. John J. F. Holmes, please visit our floral store.